davatorium/rofi/README.md

 To only show the `run` and `ssh` launcher:

     rofi -modi "run,ssh" -show run
+The list of modes can also be `#` separated.
+The following is same as the above command:

+    rofi -modi "run#ssh" -show run

 The modi to combine in combi mode.
 For syntax to `-combi-modi`, see `-modi`.